Immobilisation of PFAS in AFFF-Contaminated Soil: Impact on Ecological and Human Exposure

 Leachability Reduction

-• PFAS leachability, especially for PFOS and PFHxS, was reduced by over 99% when treated with 5% w/w RemBind®.
+PFAS leachability, especially for PFOS and PFHxS, is reduced by over 99% when treated with 5% w/w RemBind®.

-• Earthworm bioassays showed significant reductions in PFAS bioaccumulation when exposed to treated soil, with bioaccumulation factors dropping from 12 – 44 (PFOS) to 0.2−0.6 (PFOS) after treatment.
+Earthworm bioassays show significant reductions in PFAS bioaccumulation when exposed to treated soil, with bioaccumulation factors dropping from 12–44 (PFOS) to 0.2–0.6 (PFOS) after treatment.

-• Using a rat bioassay, the relative bioavailability of PFOS in amended soils decreased from 45 – 107% in untreated soil to 5.1 – 24% in treated soil, indicating a reduction in potential human health risks from incidental soil ingestion.
+Using a rat bioassay, the relative bioavailability of PFOS in amended soils decreases from 45–107% in untreated soil to 5.1–24% in treated soil, indicating a significant reduction in potential human health risks from incidental soil ingestion.

 Conclusion

-The study highlights that using RemBind® soil amendments can significantly reduce PFAS mobility, bioavailability, and accumulation in biological receptors, providing a promising strategy for reducing environmental and human exposure to PFAS from contaminated soils.
-This may also pave the way for remediation solutions for other secondary sources such as biosolids and compost.
+The study highlights that using RemBind® soil amendments can significantly reduce PFAS mobility, bioavailability, and accumulation in biological receptors, providing a promising, evidence-based strategy for reducing environmental and human exposure to PFAS from AFFF-contaminated soils.
+This research also paves the way for remediation solutions applicable to other secondary PFAS sources such as biosolids and compost.